-The Graduate School of Arts and Sciences has the same requirements for application from Internationals Students with one addition, evidence of English proficiency.
+The Graduate School of the Morrissey College of Arts and Sciences has the same requirements for application from Internationals Students with one addition, evidence of English proficiency.
 The following information is meant to help clarify and answer common questions we have received from international applicants.

 If you do not have a U.S. Social Security Number, DO NOT enter one on your application.
 You will be assigned an Applicant ID number to use to identify your other application materials.
 This ID number will allow you to access the Web Status Check of your application materials and to submit the online application fee.
 Please use the same last name on everything you submit to the GSAS.

 Application Fee of $75

 Your application will not be reviewed without the application fee.
 The fee can be paid by credit card immediately after submitting the online application.
 Additional acceptable payment methods include check, money order, or bank draft in U.S. dollars drawn on an American bank.
 It’s best to include the check with your application, but if that is not possible, please write "Application fee for (applicant’s full name)" on the check.

 Evidence of English Proficiency (TOEFL and IELTS)